Dozens of students attending Granite Falls High School received threats through a website called Ask.fm beginning mid-December.

 On Friday, January 17, Granite Falls police arrested a 17-year-old male student from Granite Falls High School.

-“Following a month-long series of online threats made against students and staff at the high school... the male, who is a student at the High School, was taken into custody after a search warrant was issued at the 200 block of S. Indiana Ave.
-He confessed to making the series of violent threats against specific students, the High School student body and school staff since December 15, 2013,” police said in a statement.
+“Following a month-long series of online threats made against students and staff at the high school... the male, who is a student at the High School, was taken into custody after a search warrant was issued last night at the 200 block of S. Indiana Ave.
+He confessed to making the series of violent threats against specific students, the High School student body and school staff since December 15, 2013.”

 The student was booked into Denney Juvenile Justice Center for cyberstalking and felony harassment.

 The student made the threats via Ask.fm which is a Latvian based website where users can post any question they want and can do it anonymously.

 Snohomish County Sheriff’s Department was working with the school district and the FBI in this case.

 Several entities met together on Wednesday, January 15 to discuss the cyberstalking.

 Granite Falls School Board member Carl Cary commended the school district for increasing communication with parents through their school’s website.
 “This has been an affective channel in reaching the community members of those we serve,” he said.